| Appendix 5: Articles

 have been placed under monsoon paddy, accounting for 92 per

+cent.
 He cited progress of monsoon paddy cultivation.
 In Yangon

 South District, out of the scheduled 780,000 acres, 770,000